suned/serum/README.md

     assert isinstance(needs_sub.injected, MagicMock)
     assert isinstance(needs_subsub.injected, SubSub)
 ```
-`serum` is designed for type inference with PEP 484 tools.
-(Work in progress).
+`serum` is designed for type inference with PEP 484 tools (work in progress).
 This feature is currently only supported for the PyCharm type checker.

 ![type inference in PyCharm](https://i.imgur.com/8fvvAQ2.png)